Who Carries the Autism Gene? Unraveling the Role of Genetics from Mother and Father

 The Influence of Rare Inherited Variations and Polygenic Risk

 Such methodical and ethically conducted investigation not only expands our knowledge of inheritance but has practical implications, directing healthcare actions and interventions that can enhance the lives of individuals with ASD and their families.
-The ongoing commitment to ethical investigation practices ensures that these advancements are achieved with respect for patient autonomy and scientific integrity.
+The ongoing commitment to ensures that these advancements are achieved with respect for patient autonomy and scientific integrity.

 This sequence diagram illustrates the interactions between entities involved in the research process to understand the genetic basis of autism spectrum disorder (ASD) and its practical implications.
 The diagram shows the flow of activities, data sharing, and ethical considerations over time, highlighting the importance of ethical investigation practices in advancing our knowledge of ASD and improving healthcare interventions.